microsoftgraph/msgraph-sdk-powershell/src/Bookings/Bookings/docs/v1.0-beta/New-MgBookingBusinessService.md

 # New-MgBookingBusinessService

 ## SYNOPSIS
-Create a new bookingService for the specified bookingBusiness.
+Create new navigation property to services for bookingBusinesses

 ## SYNTAX